 The purpose of migration dummies are based on the survey question "What was the main purpose in emigrating?"
-The answer options were 1 "Own post/station", 2 "Post/station of spouse or partner", 3 "A fixed term appointment", 4 "Obtain a job abroad, the employment opportunities weren't good in Denmark", 5 "Obtain a higher salary", 6 "Obtain a more interesting job", 7 "Regular studies", 8 "Exchange studies", 9 "Improve my language skills", 10 "Migrate with a partner", 11 "Migrate to live with a partner already in the country", 12 "Other family reasons", 13 "Sabbatical", 14 "Adventure", and 15 "Other reasons".
-Options 1, 3, 4, 5 and 6 were classified as Work-related migration and 2, 10, 11 and 12 were classified as Family-related migration.
-In the regressions, the rest of the options are pooled in the omitted category Other reasons.
+The answer options were 1 "Own post/station", 2 "Post/station of spouse or partner", 3 "A fixed term appointment", 4 "Obtain a job abroad, the employment opportunities weren't good in Denmark", 5 "Obtain a higher salary", 6 "Obtain a more interesting job", 7 "Ordinary studies", 8 "Exchange studies", 9 "Improve my language skills", 10 "Migrate with a partner", 11 "Migrate to live with a partner already in the country", 12 "Other family reasons", 13 "Sabbatical", 14 "Adventure", and 15 "Other reasons".
+Options 1, 3, 4, 5 and 6 were classified as work-related reasons and 2, 10, 11 and 12 were classified as partner- or family-related reasons of migration.
+In the regressions, the rest of the options are pooled in the omitted category other reasons.